juntyr/compression-safeguards/docs/index.md

 ### (b) Safeguards for developers of lossy compressors

 The safeguards can also fill the role of a quantizer, which is part of many (predictive) (error-bounded) compressors.
-If you currently use e.g. a linear quantizer module in your compressor to provide an absolute error bound, you could instead adapt the [`Safeguards`][compression_safeguards.Safeguards], quantize to their [`Safeguards.compute_correction`][compression_safeguards.Safeguards.compute_correction] values, and thereby offer a larger selection of safety requirements that your compressor can then guarantee.
+If you currently use e.g. a linear quantizer module in your compressor to provide an absolute error bound, you could instead adapt the [`Safeguards`][compression_safeguards.api.Safeguards], quantize to their [`Safeguards.compute_correction`][compression_safeguards.api.Safeguards.compute_correction] values, and thereby offer a larger selection of safety requirements that your compressor can then guarantee.
 Note, however, that only pointwise safeguards can be used when quantizing data elements one-by-one.

 ## How to safeguard ...?